ency-l/Fiji-Scripts/README.md

 - **AxonalTDP_single_full**

 For measuring TDP-43 in white matter tracts in spinal cord.
 Takes green(c2) TDP and red (c3) NFH.
 This script looks for a round NHF+ area that is representative of a crossected axon.
 Current analyze particles parameters are set to 1-200 px; 0.5-1 cir.
 Measures area and mean.

+## Ataxin-2 Project
+- **Ataxin2Intensity**

+For measuring intensity of Ataxin-2 and related proteins of interest in neurons.
+PABP1 co-loc analysis and TDP-43 aggregate co-loc analysis will be added in the future.

 ## SOD Microglia Exportin/Nuc Pore Complex Project (Gulshan)